 #9 Encyclopedia of facts

-Let’s face it, it’s impossible to know everything.
-There’s just too much to know.
-Yet, this is one of the engineering stereotypes the public clings on to the hardest.
+Let’s face it; it’s impossible to know everything.
+There’s just too much information out there.
+Yet, this is one of the engineering stereotypes that the public clings to the most tenaciously.

 #10 Ability to instantly retrofit existing designs

 Picture this: we discover some alien technology on Earth, and an engineer, without missing a beat, integrates it into their own invention.
 Let’s not even get started on the absurdity of instantly reverse-engineering alien tech.

 For instance, an engineer slaps an alien spacecraft engine into a manmade jet.
 Suddenly, the jet has 1000x the power and runs flawlessly.
 And get this, the existing jet components don’t even need to be reviewed or retrofitted.
 I mean, it’s just common sense that all human-made jet parts can handle alien engine tech, right?…